Short personal profile

 I attended my first Conservative Party conference in Brighton in 1984.
 That was the conference the IRA bombed; fortunately my hotel was many miles away.
 I can still feel the grim, totally determined atmosphere of the conference on the Friday, as all of us were utterly resolved to carry on despite the IRA.
 The final phrase of Margaret Thatcher's speech still rings in my ears "Democracy will prevail."

 After I joined Price Waterhouse in 1987 I became too busy professionally for active politics and did not attend the party conference again until 2008.
 However, in the summer of 2006 a personal friend introduced me to Lord Sheikh and the Conservative Muslim Forum.
-Since then I have been active in the CMF, serving initially as its only Vice-Chairman, and then as Deputy Chairman.
+Since then I was active in the CMF, serving initially as its only Vice-Chairman, and then as Deputy Chairman.
 From 25 June 2014 until 20 June 2019 I served as the CMF's Chairman which was terminated when I was expelled from the CMF.

 It has always been my nature to get involved and help.
 Some of my various roles within PwC have been mentioned above.
 The list of organisations that I am involved with gives the current position; below is a retrospective.

 My voluntary activities in chess are only listed in outline form below.
 For more details, read "My chess autobiography written for the Manchester and District Chess Association ("MDCA") written in 1990.